Science

 EYFS

-In the Early Years, the children follow the Early Learning Goals – Knowledge and Understanding of the World.
-The science element is taught thorough cross-curricular half-termly topics.
+In the Early Years, the children work towards meeting objectives outlined by the Early Learning Goals (ELGs).
+Most of the objectives linked to scientific knowledge and understanding fall under the ELG domain of ‘Understanding the World’, though scientific learning opportunities will often feed into pupils’ development in other learning domains too.
+The Science element of our youngest learners’ education is taught thorough cross-curricular half-termly topics.
 These are usually linked to a core text.
-A range of independent and focused activities, which are recorded in their Learning Journals, form the basis of recording observations and spoken language.
+A range of independent and focused activities, which are recorded in their digital Learning Journals, form the basis of recording observations and spoken language.
 A great emphasis is placed on children’s communication skills.

-For example, in Reception in Spring Term Nursery children learn about the life cycle of the butterfly through observing and discussing the growth and metamorphosis of real caterpillars, which lays the foundation for the wider knowledge acquired in the Year 5 topic Life Cycles.
+For example, in Reception in Spring Term Nursery children learn about the life cycle of the butterfly through observing and discussing the growth and metamorphosis of real caterpillars, which lays the foundation for the wider knowledge acquired in KS1 topics on ‘Animals and their Habitats’ and ‘Animals including Humans’, as well as the Year 5 topic ‘Life Cycles’.
 During the topic on ‘Paddington Bear’ children discuss what the bear needs to pack into his suitcase before arriving in England, considering the English climate and the seasonal changes.
 This prepares children for the work they will do on weather and climate in both KS1 and KS2.

 Children in the EYFS have access to a range of quality resources to develop their scientific skills, for example child-friendly microscopes to observe objects and materials closely, as well as raised beds in which to grow a variety of plants.
 Other classroom resources such as water and sand pits can be adapted for scientific purposes, and teachers also regularly set up ‘investigation areas’ for children to handle objects linked to the current topic.
 For example, in the Autumn Term the area contains a variety of fallen leaves, seeds and other natural objects with magnifying glasses, discussion questions, key vocabulary and paper for observational drawing or writing.
 Opportunities for reading and writing are embedded into all areas of the Early Years curriculum – this includes science.